-Figure 26 - Installing Front Log
+Figure 26 - Installing Front Log (Picture may vary from actual)

-4. Place the top right log onto the rear, middle and front logs as shown in Figure 27.
+4. Place the top right log onto the rear, middle and front logs as shown in Figure 27 (page 19).
 The rear, middle and front logs has notches for the top right log to set into.
 You may have to move the front log from left to right to get it to line up with the top right log.

-Figure 27 - Installing Top Right Log
+Figure 27 - Installing Top Right Log (Picture may vary from actual)

-- Place the top middle log onto the rear & middle logs as shown in Figure 28.
-Make sure to match up the shape on the bottom of the top middle log with the notches in the rear and middle logs. - 7.
-Final assembly is shown in Figure 30.
+5. Place the top middle log onto the rear & middle logs as shown in Figure 28.
+Make sure to match up the shape on the bottom of the top middle log with the notches in the rear and middle logs.